Thrive Law have helped hundreds of anxious people at this difficult time for FREE via firstname.lastname@example.org

 If an employee is pregnant, should they still be asked to work?

-The latest government advice is that pregnant women be extra cautious and limit their social contact as much as possible.
-Therefore, an employer should allow pregnant women to work from home where possible, especially as the guidance is clear that people should be working from home unless it is impossible to do so.
+The latest government advice is that pregnant women be cautious and limit their social contact.
+Therefore, an employer should allow pregnant women to work from home, especially as the guidance is clear that people should be working from home unless it is impossible to do so.
 However, if it is not possible for her to work from home, the employer should consider the alternatives of:

 - moving pregnant employees to a different location,